Bg

 • Asleep: 7:15 PM

-Many babies start to resist the third and final nap of the day around this age.
-You may think it's also a but resisting naps are a normal phase.
-Don’t be fooled into thinking it’s time to transition to 2 naps; most babies aren’t ready for that until 7 - 9 months old.
-When a baby transitions too early, it can lead to a host of sleep challenges (hello, increased night waking!).
-Aim for longer wake windows to increase drowsiness instead of rushing to drop a nap.
+Many babies resist the third and final nap of the day around this age.
+While this may feel like a” resisting naps is a normal phase due to needing longer wake windows.
+However, don’t let this resistance fool you into thinking it’s time to transition to 2 naps.
+Most babies aren’t ready to until 7 - 9 months old.
+When a baby transitions too early, it can lead to new sleep challenges (hello, increased night waking!).
+Aim for longer wake windows to ensure your baby is tired enough to sleep instead of rushing to drop a nap.

-Ideally, the first 2 naps will each be 60 - 90 minutes long.
-The third, and final, nap is typically shorter, around 30 - 45 minutes.
+Ideally, the first 2 naps of the day will each be 60 - 90 minutes long.
+The third nap is typically shorter, around 30 - 45 minutes.

 Target 3 naps a day at this age.
-While it’s not uncommon to see 6 month olds still taking 4 naps, keeping this schedule for too long can lead to shorter naps and shortened night sleep.
-To solve this, lengthen the awake time in between naps and aim for 3 naps a day.
-This , resulting in longer stretches of sleep.
+While it’s not uncommon to see 6 month olds still taking 4 naps, keeping this schedule too long can reinforce shorter naps and shortened night sleep.
+If this scenario sounds familiar, try to lengthen the awake time between naps and aim for 3 naps a day.
+Although it might sound counterintuitive, sometimes we need to lengthen wake windows to lengthen naps.
+Doing so allows sufficient sleep pressure to build, resulting in longer stretches of sleep [].

 Huckleberry Tip:

 On the other end of the spectrum, we sometimes see 6 month olds taking just 2 naps a day.
-This tends to cause overtiredness, which leads to increased night waking and/or early waking.
-This is why we don’t recommend a 2-nap schedule for 6 month olds.
-To sum up, aim for 3 naps a day at this age for maximum benefits!
+This tends to cause overtiredness, which leads to increased night waking and/or early morning rise times.
+Aim for 3 naps a day at this age to ensure your little one is getting the rest they need!

 Here’s what a typical day may look like at this age: